Facebook Pixel Tracking Image

 Beyond the retirement benefits program, the federal government also offers disability benefits for people who are or become disabled.
 These include Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

-SSDI is only awarded to individuals with recent work credits who are under age 65 and suffer from a qualifying physical or mental disability.
-SSI is a strictly needs-based assistance program for individuals with qualifying physical or mental disabilities who have limited income and resources.
-You do not need to have ever worked in your lifetime to apply for SSI and potentially become eligible for Medicare after receiving SSDI benefits for 24 months.
-The SSI program is also open to children at age 18 who meet the disability requirements.
+SSDI is awarded to individuals with recent work credits who are under age 65 and suffer from a qualifying physical or mental disability.
+SSI, on the other hand, is a strictly needs-based program designed for individuals with qualifying disabilities who have limited income and resources.
+You do not need prior work history to apply for SSI, and recipients may become eligible for Medicare after receiving SSDI benefits for 24 months.
+The SSI program is also open to children at age 18 who meet the Social Security Administration’s disability requirements.
+As individuals turn 65, they may continue to receive SSI while gaining access to Medicare coverage if they remain within income limits.

 Sometimes, if an SSDI applicant does not have enough recent work experience to qualify, they may qualify for SSI benefits if they meet the low-income limits.